KMWorks2022/Jamie-Oxendine/README.md

-File is a jpeg of Jamie Oxendine
+File above is a jpeg of Jamie Oxendine